zzhangjii/learning-library/lab-guides/LabGuide200.md

 ### **STEP 9**: SSH into the Instance and install Docker

-The last set up piece will be to SSH into the Compute image and install Docker and GIT.
+Continue the setup: SSH into the Compute image and install Docker and GIT.

 - For a Windows client session bring up Putty, select the **Session** section and type in the IP address: